Alex61B/Fashion-AI/Learning Tool.md

    Every interaction is **tracked and analyzed**, helping managers see which employees improve over time, which products need better narratives, and what trends drive successful pitches.

 7. **Blended Training Approach**
-   ThreadTheory-AI isn’t here to **replace** managers or team discussions—it’s a **training multiplier**.
+   ThreadNotion isn’t here to **replace** managers or team discussions—it’s a **training multiplier**.
 Use it before or after group sessions to reinforce learning with real-time practice and feedback.